immersegfx/immersegfx.github.io/_posts/2014-11-18-getting-a-nodejs-enviroment-setup-on-ubuntu-14.markdown

 <script src="https://gist.github.com/isaacs/579814.js?file=node-and-npm-in-30-seconds.sh">
 </script>

-### Setting the npm environment to development

-Another option that will save you time is telling **npm** that this is a development environment.
-Enabling this setting will install the **devDependencies** when running <code>npm install -g</code>.

-To enable this just run the following command:

-{% highlight bash %}
-  $ npm config set dev true
-{% endhighlight %}

 ### Conclusion

 And that's all there is so far.
 Hope this can help save someone a little time and as I find more tips I will come